Grafrajohn/GrahamArt/_posts/2020-03-21-corona-epidemic-arts.md

 In the example here the Pannett Art Gallery in Whitby is now closed.
 In the words of the owners:

-> _Our first priority is the health and well-being of our visitors and staff.
+> _"Our first priority is the health and well-being of our visitors and staff.
 In light of the latest government advice we have taken the decision to close the Pannett Art Gallery until further notice with immediate effect.
 If the situation changes at any time we will issue further statements.
-We trust that you can understand the need for these measures and apologise for any inconvenience this may cause._
+We trust that you can understand the need for these measures and apologise for any inconvenience this may cause."_

 Again I stress that we all understand and agree with the reasons for these cancellations and closures.
 But it is a catastrophe for the local arts and crafts folk.